Kenmore Air and its Lake Union neighbors clash over landing area on crowded body of water

 “Let’s see if we can keep them out of that area entirely.”

-He acknowledges that, back in 2012, when crowding began to be a problem, the company pushed for a landing zone, bounded by 8 buoys, that would have been only for seaplanes.
+He acknowledges that, back in 2012, when crowding began to be a problem, the company pushed for a landing zone, bounded by eight buoys, that would have been only for seaplanes.

 “That was taken off the table, for a number of reasons, including concerns by boating groups,” Gowey said.
 “And that’s still off the table.”

-Indeed, in 2016, after the US Army Corp of Engineers, the state Department of Ecology, and a host of other agencies and stakeholders studied the dedicated landing zone proposal, the idea was rejected because it would have conflicted with the public’s “right of navigation” in state waters.
+Indeed, in 2016, after the U.S. Army Corp of Engineers, the state Department of Ecology, and a host of other agencies and stakeholders studied the dedicated landing-zone proposal, the idea was rejected because it would have conflicted with the public’s “right of navigation” in state waters.

 Instead, state and local agencies adopted the current “advisory” system: a north-south line of five buoys with signage that merely advises boaters to move 200 feet to the east or the west of the line of buoys whenever the warning lights flash.